-9 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.
+The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.

 The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.